The Researcher’s Guide to Consensus AI: Features, Modes, and Plans16 min read

 • Password

-High-precision Deep Search can also be used up to 3 times a month.
-The pricing structure allows even Free Plan users to continue using it.
+Yes.
+Even Deep Search can be used up to three times per month free of charge.
+The pricing structure is designed so that even Free Plan users can use the platform on an ongoing basis.

-How can you use the paid plan at a lower cost?
+How can I get a paid plan at a lower cost?

-If you are a student, you can use the Pro Plan for 40% OFF.
+If you’re a student, you can subscribe to the Pro Plan at a 40% discount.

 Consensus Summary